Djado: Geography

-There are three villages in the commune: Chirfa, Séguédine and Yaba.
+There are three villages in the commune: Chirfa, Séguédine, and Yaba.
 In addition, there are the nomad camps of Djado and Tchounouk, as well as military camps.
 The main settlement is the village Chirfa.

 The ruins of Djado are on top of rocky cliffs.
-At the bottom of these cliffs are subterranean ponds, which also serve as an ideal breedng ground for mosquitoes.
-Dpeending on the season, some of these ponds almost dry up completely.
+At the bottom of these cliffs are subterranean ponds, which also serve as an ideal breeding ground for mosquitoes.
+Depending on the season, some of these ponds almost dry up completely.
 From the cliffs, the Kaouar valley can be reached.
-There's a desert made of pebbles to the west, beyond lie the Aïr mountains.
+There is a desert made of pebbles to the west.
+Beyond them lie the Aïr Mountains.